ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Getting-started-with-Git-and-GitHub.md

 git config --global core.autocrlf true git config --global credential.helper wincred
 ```
+(note: on Linux you would want "core.autocrlf input"  instead)

 * Check submodules have been pushed before allowing an update of the master index
 ```